Microsoft unveils autoscaling for Azure Kubernetes Service and GPU support in Container Instances

-At Microsoft Connect(); 2018 today, the company launched a bevy of updates across its cloud, artificial intelligence (AI), and development product suites.
-That’s no exaggeration — Microsoft made its Azure Machine Learning service generally available, enhanced several of its core Azure IoT Edge offerings, and debuted Cloud Native Application Bundles alongside the open source ONNX Runtime inferencing engine.
+At Microsoft Connect(); 2018 today, Microsoft launched a bevy of updates across its cloud, artificial intelligence (AI), and development product suites.
+That’s no exaggeration — the company made its Azure Machine Learning service generally available, enhanced several of its core Azure IoT Edge offerings, and debuted Cloud Native Application Bundles alongside the open source ONNX Runtime inferencing engine.

 And that only scratched the surface of today’s small mountain of announcements.

-Microsoft also took the wraps off of improvements to virtual nodes in Azure Kubernetes Service (AKS) and autoscaling for AKS.
+Microsoft also took the wraps off improvements to virtual nodes in Azure Kubernetes Service (AKS) and autoscaling for AKS.
 And it made available JavaScript and Python support in Azure Functions, its serverless compute service that allows customers to run code on-demand without having to explicitly provision or manage infrastructure, in addition to a new Azure API Management Consumption tier.

 First off, Azure Kubernetes Service (AKS), which let developers elastically provision quick-starting pods inside of Azure Container Instances (ACI), is available in public preview starting today.
 Customers can switch it on within the Azure portal, where it cohabitates in the virtual network with other resources.